grinstead/classnames/README.md

 A small, memory-efficient npm package for dynamically concatenating CSS class names.
 This package provides various functions taking certain numbers of arguments, though its main function is `classnames`, all filtering out falsy values to ensure clean and valid class strings.

+The plain `classnames` function will avoid creating arrays under the hood, and will even avoid creating new strings if only one of the classnames is truthy.

 ## Installation

 You can install this package using npm: